sanity-io/sanity-astro/packages/sanity-astro/README.md

 </ul>
 ```

 [Check out this guide][guide] for a more elaborate introduction to how to integrate content from Sanity into Astro.
+You can also look in the `examples` folder in this repository for complete implementation examples.

 ### Embedding Sanity Studio on a route